 We no longer have a Facebook page(as of 2013).
 We never had an Instagram account for studios1.ca.
 Instagram is owned by Facebook since 2012.

 As some of you may know we had a Facebook Page for studios1.ca when we were located in Montréal.
 This provided us some insight into how the page reflected our communication with our students.
 Here is what we found:

 As a small business the allure of “social” media sites and frameworks at first seems to minimize the cost of running a business but despite being “free” the labour to maintain the page as well as trying to migrate potential students to our own website or classes became astronomically preventive.

-In short, the vast majority of our Facebook followers were Facebook’s clients.
+In short, the vast majority of our Facebook followers were Facebook’s clients not ours.
 We would occasionally borrow them but mostly all our work was just adding to the distracting noise of Facebook services and increasing the value of Facebook’s branding, to which we received marginal returns.

-The ever growing claims of Facebook Privacy violations compounded with the inability to protect our student/follower’s privacy while on Facebook hampered the ability for us to offer authentic communication with our students.
+The ever growing claims of Facebook Privacy violations (as of 2013) compounded with the inability to protect our student/follower’s privacy while on Facebook hampered the ability for us to offer authentic communication with our students.
 So we have closed it down.

 There is a fundamental difference in the way Twitter works (at least for now…) and this difference, disseminating information in contrast to an interactive advertising narrative is extremely important to understand.

 We need to draw a line in the sand somewhere when it comes to our students, current and new, finding a balance of convenient communicating and interactivity.
 For us not participating in the advertising and marketing narrative of third party companies and instead focusing on what we love doing, celebrating the joy of dancing is the answer.